-Once the JDK exe file has been downloaded in your computer from the website, double click on the downloaded exe file and run the installation of Java software on your computer.
+Once the JDK exe file has been downloaded to your computer from the website, double click on the downloaded exe file and run the installation of Java software on your computer.

-3. You must follow all the instructions provided by installation wizard.
+3. You must follow all the instructions provided by the installation wizard.

 If you do not set the PATH variable, then you must have to specify the full path every time to execute program that you run it.

 C:> “C:\Program Files\Java\jdk-13\bin\javac” MyClass.java